 Are Shipping Container Homes Legal in Florida?
-Everything You Need to Know!
+Facts & FAQ

 Shipping container homes are growing in popularity across the United States.
 As housing costs continue to rise, people are looking for clever alternatives to help them save money in the long run.
 One such way is with a shipping container home.
 Shipping container homes are quaint, but they are very affordable, especially compared to a new traditional house.
 Florida is a place with rising home prices and a lot of stringent building codes.
 So, are these new shipping container homes legal in Florida?